 Do you have a fail-safe beauty product or routine?

 I pay more attention to skincare than makeup as I don’t have a lifestyle that requires glamour!
 I like natural products and have been a huge fan of the environmental activist Liz Earle for a long time.
 I’ve used her skincare line for nearly 20 years but when I run out, I use Bioderma Créaline cleanser and Embryolisse moisturizer which I mix with Caudalie tinted moisturizer.
-At night (to my husband’s dismay) I use organic oils on my face such as Argan, Coconut, or Rosehip.
+At night (to my husband’s dismay) I use organic oils on my faces such as Argan, Coconut, or Rosehip.
 I wear Homéoplasmine to moisturize my lips and Eau des Merveilles perfume by Hermès.

 Best family trip?

-When I was pregnant with Anya, we had a memorable holiday in Piana, Corsica, which is next to the breathtaking Scandola Natural Reserve and UNESCO-listed.
-Otherwise, every summer we take our tent to the North-West coast of France and stay on a very simple campsite next to the sand dunes.
+When I was pregnant with Anya, we had a memorable holiday in Piana, Corsica, which is next to the breathtaking Scandola Natural Reserve and is UNESCO-listed.
+Otherwise, every summer we take our tent to the North-West coast of France and stay on a very simple campsite next to the dunes.
 We spend a week on the beach, mostly living outside and listening to the waves while tucked up in our sleeping bags.
 A week is all my back can take, but we come back refreshed after so much fresh air and no wifi!
 As the kids get older, we hope to travel further afield.
 Right now, I dream of discovering Scandinavia particularly Denmark, Norway, and Iceland.